Raymond H. Littge

-Raymond Henry Littge (October 18, 1923 - May 20, 1949) was an American flying ace in the 352nd Fighter Group during World War II, who was credited with 10.5 aerial victories.
+Raymond Henry Littge (October 18, 1923 – May 20, 1949) was an American flying ace in the 352nd Fighter Group during World War II, who was credited with 23.5 aerial and ground victories.

 Early life

-Littge was born on 1923 to Henry and Martha Abner Littge.
-After his father passed away when he was at age 4, Littge and his sister were raised by their mother.
+Littge was born on 1923 to Henry and Martha Ahner Littge.
+After his father died when he was at age 4, Littge, six brothers and a sister were raised by their mother.
 In 1939, he gained interest in flying and worked in a farm to pay for his flying lessons.
 He attended Altenberg High School for two years, but graduated from Perryville High School in 1942.

 Military career

 After graduation from high school, Littge enlisted in the Aviation Cadet Program of the U.S. Army Air Forces on July 1, 1942, and was not inducted until January 19, 1943, at Jefferson Barracks, Missouri.
 Littge was commissioned a second lieutenant and awarded his pilot wings at Dale Mabry Field in Florida, on December 5, 1943.